 It all began with a kick and a crackle.

-As the wide landscape of music continues to expand in every direction possible, bits and pieces of the story are lost along the way.
+s the wide landscape of music continues to expand in every direction possible, bits and pieces of the story are lost along the way.
 It’s the nature of evolution as we’ve always known it.
 Music practically wages wars with itself, and there are martyrs left in the rubble of every battle.

 If you scour YouTube, you can find a sizable collection of lo-fi playlists.

-Take a quick listen to “Fall in Love” by Slum Village
+“Fall in Love” by Slum Village

 Lo-fi hip hop is a sub-genre laced with heavy sampling, swinging kick drums, and melodic soundscapes that range from moody to serene.
 It has the allure of black coffee and faded photographs.
 Often undervalued and overlooked by the industry at large, there’s still a loyal tribe of purists who enjoy the subtle beauty of it.
 Unsurprisingly, the loyal tribe is dwindling to survive in mainstream music while the umbrella genre still lives on.